LArkema/dctransistor_website/auction.md

 </figure>

 Can't wait for production boards to be available in bulk?
 Want to support the DC community, particularly our most vulnerable neighbors, **and** get some cool wall art?
 Then you can own the first PCB Board to display live DC train positions.

+*Auction runs 7/18/2022 7:00 PM EST - 7/28/2022 7:00 PM EST. Links to eBay will generate errors before and after the auction.*

 100% of what the winner pays will go to members of the DC community working to support this city.
 Specifically, the money will be split between the [DC Abortion Fund](https://dcabortionfund.org/) as they work to make sure people in DC, including those who come here, can get safe abortions; and [local organizers](https://dcist.com/story/22/05/24/local-mutual-aid-effort-migrants-bused-to-dc/) as they support our migrant neighbors, especially those bussed here and left with no support system from the local or federal governments.